 To pay their bills and fulfill their mission, private search engines need to earn money, one way being by displaying a few private sponsored links.

-The difference is that these are made in a natural context and not personalized.
-Any ads you see on a private search engine will be based solely on your current search query, not on your demographic data or past browsing behaviors.
+The difference is that these are displayed in a natural context and not personalized.
+Any ads you see on a private search engine will be based solely on your current search query, not on your demographic data or past browsing behavior.

-Using a private search engine like Ghostery Glow is one of the best ways to protect your digital identity, but there are extra steps you can take to enhance your search privacy.
+Using a search engine like Ghostery Private Search is one of the best ways to protect your digital identity, but there are extra steps you can take to enhance your search privacy.